-Prerequisite: THE 3060 or instructor's approval Offered: Periodically based on student need
+Prerequisite: THE 3060 or instructor's approval

 This course will focus on the student extensively researching two roles from the American musical theatre repertoire.
 This will include a deep exploration into the history of the musical role itself and its origins and evolution over the years.
 A performance and a written related component culminates the research.